Coolsonickirby/Smash-Ultimate-Documentation/docs/Modding/Textures.md

 ## Converting a nutexb to an image (Switch Toolbox Only)
 1. Click `File -> Open` and select a nutexb file
-2. Right click on the mini-preview on the left side and press `Export`
+2. Right-click on the mini-preview on the left side and press `Export`
 3. Select the type of file you want to export it as at the bottom
     ![Selecting the file type to export as](../img/Textures/export.png)
 4. Press `Save`